mHemaAP/EPAiV5-Session17/README.md

 ```

 #### Sorting Feature for Bonus Points
-Both functions include a sorting feature as a bonus requirement.
+Both functions include a **sorting feature as a bonus requirement**.
 After merging, the resulting dictionary is sorted by word frequency in descending order.
 This feature is helpful for use cases where the most common words need to be prioritized or quickly accessible.

 ##### Example Usage of `merge_with_defaultdict` and `merge_with_counter`